rpmuller/ePubs/WesternPhilosophy.md

 Christian humility; the Jews, in general, did not.

-There are, however, important exceptions among orthodox Jews just before the lime of Christ.
-Take, for instance, "The Testaments ill" the Twelve Patriarchs/ 1 written between 109 and 107 BC by a Pharisee who admired John Hyrcanus, a high priest of the Ihusmonean dynasty.
+There are, however, important exceptions among orthodox Jews just before the time of Christ.
+Take, for instance, "The Testaments of the Twelve Patriarchs," written between 109 and 107 BC by a Pharisee who admired John Hyrcanus, a high priest of the Hasmonean dynasty.
 This book, in the form in which we have it, contains Christian interpolations, but these are all concerned with dogma.
-When they are excised, the ethical teaching remains closely similar to that of the ( jnspels.
+When they are excised, the ethical teaching remains closely similar to that of the Gospels.
 As the Rev. Dr. R. H. Charles says:
-"The Sermon on the Mount reflects in several instances the spirit and even reproduces the very phrases of our text: many passages in tlir (iospcls exhibit traces of the same, and St. Paul seems to have used the book as a vade mecuin" (op. '/., pp. 291-2).
-We lind in this hook such preempts as the following:
+"The Sermon on the Mount reflects in several instances the spirit and even reproduces the very phrases of our text: many passages in their Gospels exhibit traces of the same, and St. Paul seems to have used the book as a vade mecum" (_op. cit._, pp. 291-2).
+We find in this book such preempts as the following:

-"Love ye one another from the heart; and if a man sin against thec, speak peaceably to him, and in thy soul hold not guile; and

-339

-WESTERN PHILOSOPHICAL THOUGHT

-if he repent and confess, forgive him.
-But if he deny it, do not get into a passion with him, lest catching the poison from thee he take to swearing, and so then sin doubly. . . .
+"Love ye one another from the heart; and if a man sin against thee, speak peaceably to him, and in thy soul hold not guile; and if he repent and confess, forgive him.
+But if he deny it, do not get into a passion with him, lest catching the poison from thee he take to swearing, and so then sin doubly....
 And if he be shameless and persist in wrong-doing, even so forgive him from the heart, and leave to God the avenging."